- Status Bar sections

 - When making a Spectral Selection, hovering over the edges or center line of a frequency selection also displays relevant help messages.

-When recording, the actual rate sent by the soundcard to Audacity can often differ from the chosen project rate, depending how the "Host" chosen in Device Toolbar handles the card's settings in the operating system.
-For an explanation of how this works on Windows, see the sample rates section of the Windows 7 Wiki page.
+When recording, the actual rate sent by the audio interface to Audacity can often differ from the chosen project rate, depending how the "Host" chosen in Device Toolbar handles the card's settings in the operating system.
+For an explanation of how this works on Windows, see the Sample Rates page.
 If the "Actual Rate" is different from the project rate then Audacity will resample from "Actual Rate" to the project rate.

 The small hatched triangular area at bottom right of the Status Bar indicates where you can drag with the mouse to resize the Audacity window up, down, left or right on any operating system.